 Pennsylvania has passed legislation requiring that renewable energy use be increased over the next few decades; both state and federal incentives are available to advance this goal, making renewable energy much more competitive than only a few years ago.
 Impending electric rate deregulation will make these technologies even more cost-effective.

 For information on renewable energy, review the information and links below.
-To find ways to save energy and determine if renewable energy is right for your business, consult EMAP's Building Block pages or contact EMAP for a no-cost energy assessment.
+To find ways to save energy and determine if renewable energy is right for your business, consult EMAP's Building Block pages.

 There are currently two practical applications of solar energy available to businesses: photovoltaic (PV) cells, which use the sun's energy to generate electricity, and thermal systems, which use the sun's energy to heat water directly for use in a building.
 Businesses that install PV panels on their roof or property become electric generation facilities and can be linked to the commercial electric utility grid.
 PV panels will typically offset a percentage of the electricity needed by a facility, with the remainder drawn from the grid.
 In instances where PV panels may generate more electricity than the facility needs (e.g. on weekends), the excess power flows into the grid and provides power for other electric customers.
 Another feature of PV is that it generates solar renewable energy credits (SRECs), which may have substantial market value as renewable energy standards for utilities ramp up over the next decade.
 The primary drawback to solar PV is the high initial cost of these systems, though recently approved state and federal subsidies have made PV much more affordable.